How Humidifiers Help with Pneumonia

 Humidifiers are a common household appliance, most often used to create a general atmosphere of wellness for plants, pets, and people alike.
 Many users also use humidifiers to alleviate unpleasant cold and flu-like symptoms in the winter, including congestion, sore throats, and dry skin.
 It is less common, but equally effective, to use humidifiers to ease the effects of pneumonia and help with recovery.
-Here on World Pneumonia Day, we wanted to take the opportunity to spread awareness about the condition and pass along information about the benefits of a humidifier.
+We wanted to take the opportunity to spread awareness about the condition and pass along information about the benefits of a humidifier.

 World Pneumonia Day was first created on November 12, 2009 and is observed annually by health organizations around the world in an effort to reduce the number of cases each year.
 Pneumonia affects over 155 million children a year, killing 1.6 million kids on average.
 It is also life-threatening among adults over 65 years of age.
 Over the last 2 years, the Covid-19 epidemic has further illuminated how dangerous Pneumonia can be.
 Pneumonia is an infection caused by bacteria, fungus, or viruses that causes the lungs to fill up with fluid.
 This makes breathing considerably more difficult for patients, while also causing fevers, chills, and coughing.
 Though not always contagious, airborne respiratory droplets can be spread by coughing and sneezing.